GFZ/arosics/docs/installation.rst

 .. note::

     AROSICS has been tested with Python 3.4+ and Python 2.7.
-It should be fully compatible to all Python versions above 2.7.
+It should be fully compatible to all Python versions from 2.7 onwards.
 However, we will continously drop the support for Python 2.7 in future.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide